steadylearner/Rust-Full-Stack/README.md

 ## Crates by Steadylearner

 * [born](https://github.com/steadylearner/born) is to help you remove code duplication in struct and enum.
 [You can read this documentation from Python FAST API that inspired it.](https://fastapi.tiangolo.com/tutorial/extra-models/#reduce-duplication)
+* You can do the same for structs with [born-attribute](https://github.com/steadylearner/born-attribute) with attribute macros.

 [![born crate example](https://github.com/steadylearner/Rust-Full-Stack/blob/master/born_example.png)](https://github.com/steadylearner/born)